 If I have ongoing computer problems, can I obtain approval from my DHB to claim manually for a specified period of time or do I need to obtain approval each time I submit claims?

 This will depend on the funding DHB.
 Some may require you to obtain approval each time but others may give you an exemption for a specific period of time.
-Sector Services will keep a record of the exemption.
+Sector Operations will keep a record of the exemption.

 If I immunise a patient with more than one vaccine in a single visit, can I claim a separate fee for each vaccine?